 Piano Fun Christmas Hits for Adult Beginners

-The thing I like the most about all of Brenda Dillon’s supplementary books is that there are two versions of every piece: a lead sheet and a written arrangement.
-This allows for flexibility depending on what your student’s needs and desires are!
+The thing I like most about Brenda Dillon’s supplementary books is that there are two versions of every piece: a lead sheet and a written arrangement.
+This allows for flexibility depending on your student’s needs and desires!

 Traditional Christmas Standards for Easy Tri-Chord Piano